 While sweets are great at distracting kids on long car, train, or airplane rides you definitely do not want your kids on a sugar high when you roll into a strange city.
 Sugar always leads to an ants-in-the-pants syndrome which makes it really hard for them to sit still in their small uncomfortable seat.
 Extreme patience is also required to wait in long customs or rental car lines.
 Instead, pack only savory, fruit-based, or protein snacks like trail mix, string cheese, pretzels, and applesauce pouches.

 4. Bring Portable Chargers

-Portable chargers plug-in to your device to give you an extra charge when your device is running low on battery.
+Portable chargers plug into your device to give you an extra charge when your device is running low on battery.
 It’s perfect if you’re not sure when you’ll have the time or ability to charge up at a traditional outlet.
 We have several of these and take them when we travel, go camping, or even just when we know that we are going to be gone for a whole day.
 We charge them before we leave and they are usually good for a couple of charges for our mobile devices and cameras.
-On long haul flights or car trips that last more than 3 hours I let my kids play on their tablets.
+On long-haul flights or road trips that last more than 3 hours, I let my kids play on their tablets.
 These batteries are great to help keep these devices charged while under heavy use over long periods of time.